The Virtual Currency Regulation Review: Norway

 ii Effects on financial services providers

 The expanded scope of the anti-money laundering legislation (to include providers engaged in exchange services between virtual currencies and fiat currencies, and wallet CWPs) has had an impact on financial services providers.
 The legislation (similar to regulations and standards from the Financial Action Task Force and the European Union) does not permit financial services providers to refuse to offer financial services to certain groups or sectors solely based on the inherent risk of money laundering (de-risking).
 According to the Financial Supervisory Authority, financial services providers must assess the risk of money laundering or terrorist financing on a case-by-case basis and there must be justifiable grounds for refusing to offer financial services.
-As financial services providers at the outset have a duty to contract, the Financial Supervisory Authority expects the former to permit market players engaged in exchange services and wallet CWPs to establish bank accounts, unless they have justifiable grounds to refuse to perform payment services.
+As financial services providers at the outset have a duty to contract, the Financial Supervisory Authority expects the former to permit market participants engaged in exchange services and wallet CWPs to establish bank accounts, unless they have justifiable grounds to refuse to perform payment services.

 iii Case law

 In this case, the Court ruled, after an overall assessment, that the risk of money laundering and transactions related to criminal offences was clearly elevated by Bitcoin trade, although Bitcoin trading may also be done under legitimate conditions.
-The Court found it clear that this risk constituted justifiable grounds for the bank to refuse its customer relationship pursuant to the Norwegian Financial Contracts Act.
-The Court also referred to a bank's duty to terminate customer relationships if they entail risks for transactions in connection with criminal offences pursuant to the Norwegian Anti-Money Laundering Act.
-Although this decision was appealed, it became less relevant as the investor opened a bank account in another bank in order to establish the virtual currency exchange firm.
+The Court found it clear that this risk constituted justifiable grounds for the bank to refuse its customer relationship pursuant to the Financial Contracts Act.
+The Court also referred to a bank's duty to terminate customer relationships if they entail risks for transactions in connection with criminal offences pursuant to the Anti-Money Laundering Act.
+Although this decision was appealed, it became less relevant as the investor opened a bank account with another bank to establish the virtual currency exchange firm.

 Regulation of exchanges